 USASF Athletic Performance Standards – Makeup, Hair, and Cheer Bows

-The Owner of Pretty Girl Cosmetics, Colleen Dugan attended the USASF Athletic Performance Standards meeting in Dallas, Texas on June 12th, 2019 were more than 50 industry providers (media, choreographers, music producers, uniform, makeup, hair, bows and accessories), board of directors members and USASF staff met to discuss and collaborate on the Athletic Performance Standards designed to protect All Star athletes and celebrate the true athleticism of our sport.
+The Owner of Pretty Girl Cosmetics, Colleen Dugan attended the USASF Athletic Performance Standards meeting in Dallas, Texas on June 12th, 2019 where more than 50 industry providers (media, choreographers, music producers, uniform, makeup, hair, bows, and accessories), board of directors members and USASF staff met to discuss and collaborate on the Athletic Performance Standards designed to protect All-Star athletes and celebrate the true athleticism of our sport.

 The new ruling is as follows with new additions to the rules in red: